 We were given complimentary appetizers: coleslaw, pickled onions, kimchi and steamed scrambled eggs.
 The kimchi's spicy as I expected, so I ate coleslaw and the eggs instead.
 We were also given Korean miso soup (but I wasn't able to take a picture of it), which is salty and spicy at the same time.

 |wrapping my grilled meat with the lettuce|

 I liked that the place was not too crowded.
-The staff was accomodating (the server was nice enough to check whether our beef were already cooked).
-Our order (Mix Beef) was already good for 3-4 people (or a bit more than enough for 2 hungry girls.haha)
+The staff was accommodating (the server was nice enough to check whether our beef was already cooked).
+Our order (Mix Beef) was already good for 3-4 people (or a bit more than enough for 2 hungry girls).

-I'm looking forward to more Korean adventures. :)
+I'm looking forward to more Korean food adventures.

 1970 Grill Yakiniku Restaurant